umee-network/umee/docs/design_docs/011-historacle-pricing.md

 Hardcoded parameters:

 - `AvgPeriod`: will determine the length of the window where we average prices.
-- `AvgShift`: will determine the time difference between average
+- `AvgShift`: will determine the time difference between averages

 We define two _Maximum_ values, which correspond to the most we will store of a measurement at a given time.
 This can be multiplied by their respective Epochs to find which length of time information is kept.